Signia Hearing Aid Reviews

 Insio Nx ITC/ICE

-Under the hood, they’re the same as the Pure and Styletto but in an “all-in-one” design.
-Aside from personal preference, I have found that for patients with dexterity or shoulder issues an ITE can often be easier to insert and remove.
-One caveat with ITE instruments.
-Those smaller than a “half shell” and some in-the-canal (ITC) models usually only have one microphone.
-This limits how well the hearing aid can reduce background noise.
+Under the hood, the hearing aids are the same as the Pure and Styletto but in an all-in-one design.
+One caveat with ITE instruments: Those smaller than a half-shell and some in-the-canal (ITC) models usually have only one microphone.
+That limits how well the hearing aid can reduce background noise.

 Insio Nx IIC/CIC